hikeventures/hikeventures.github.io/_posts/2015-10-20-Suunto-Traverse-Ambit3-differences.markdown

 ---

 Need some more inspirations on how to use the Suunto Ambit or Suunto Traverse watch?
-Here is a [trip report](http://www.hikeventures.com/packrafting-Njuoreatnu-Tornetrask-abisko/) from the Swedish mountains where I was wearing the Suunto Ambit3 on a packrafting trip.
+Here is a [trip report](http://www.hikeventures.com/packrafting-Njuoreatnu-Tornetrask-abisko/) from the Swedish mountains where I was wearing the old Suunto Ambit3 on a packrafting trip.

 ---